Kamal-R-Albousafi/DiffDockVdW/README.md

 # DiffDock-VdW
 DiffDock-VdW is a feature augmentation of DiffDock that updates the preprocessing algorithm to include VdW features at the atom-node level.
-We provide the code and some examples of how to make use of DiffDockHPC to leverage High Performance Computing clusters and slurm.
-Furthermore, DiffDock-VdW is a fork of [DiffDockHPC](https://github.com/Jnelen/DiffDockHPC) which provides users HPC DiffDock functionality through Singularity and Slurm.
-Further, DiffDockHPC is itself a fork of [DiffDock](https://github.com/gcorso/DiffDock).
+Specifically, DiffDock-VdW is a fork of [DiffDockHPC](https://github.com/Jnelen/DiffDockHPC) (a fork of [DiffDock](https://github.com/gcorso/DiffDock)) which provides users HPC DiffDock functionality through Singularity and Slurm.

 ## The Organization of the Information Below
 1. Requirements
 2. Running DiffDock-VdW using our VdW models
 3. Reproducing our procedure (Data preprocessing with HiQBind -> Model Training -> Model Validation)
-4. Examples of srun commands (inference and train/evaluation)

 ## 1. Requirements
 ### Software Requirements: